Sivakavi

 Sivakavi is a 1943 Indian Tamil-language film directed, initially, by P. K. Raja Sandow and later, S. M. Sriramulu Naidu.
 It starred M. K. Thyagaraja Bhagavathar, S. Jayalakshmi, Serukalathur Sama, Thirupurambal, T. R. Rajakumari, N. S. Krishnan and T. A. Mathuram.
-The film's screenplay was written by Thirumuruga Kirupanandha Variyar.
+The film's screenplay was written by Elangovan.
 The film was shot at Central Studios and released by Pakshiraja Films in Coimbatore.
 The film was released on 10 April 1943.